Lucas-C/ludochaordic/content/2019-10-21-using-python-requests-futures-to-crawl-all-jobs-on-a-jenkins-4-times-faster.md

 Now a word on the algorithmic approach taken here: we need to crawl [a tree starting from its root](https://en.wikipedia.org/wiki/Tree_(graph_theory)#Rooted_tree).
-For every node, if is a leaf (an actual _WorkflowJob_) we collect it, else we need to continue traversing its children.
+For every node, if it is a leaf (an actual _WorkflowJob_) we collect it, else we need to continue traversing its children.

 My initial idea was to start new [concurrent Futures](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future)